Tagalog people: Musical and performing arts

-Historical precedences
+Historical musical and performing arts

 Precolonial

-Not much is known of precolonial Tagalog music, though Spanish-Tagalog dictionaries like Vocabulario de la lengua tagala in the early colonial period noted of Tagalog words for some musical instruments, such as agung/agong (gong), bangsi (flute), and kudyapi/cutyapi/coryapi (boat lute), the last one was further described by the Spanish chronicler Fr.
+Not much is known of precolonial Tagalog music, though Spanish-Tagalog dictionaries such as Vocabulario de la lengua tagala in the early colonial period provided translations for Tagalog words for some musical instruments, such as agung/agong (gong), bangsi (flute), and kudyapi/cutyapi/coryapi (boat lute), the last one was further described by the Spanish chronicler Fr.
 Pedro Chirino in his Relación de las Islas Filipinas, which had long faded into obscurity among modern Tagalogs.
 In his entry, he mentioned:In polite and affectionate intercourse, [the Tagalos] are very extravagant, addressing letters to each other in terms of elaborate and delicate expressions of affection, and neat turns of thought.
 As a result of this, they are much given to musical practice; and although the guitar that they use, called cutyapi, is not very ingenious or rich in tone, it is by no means disagreeable, and to them is most pleasing.
 They play it with such vivacity and skill that they seem to make human voices issue from its four metallic cords.
-We also have it on good authority that by merely playing these instruments they can, without opening their lips, communicate with one another, and make themselves perfectly understood – a thing unknown of any other nation...”
+We also have it on good authority that by merely playing these instruments they can, without opening their lips, communicate with one another, and make themselves perfectly understood – a thing unknown of any other nation..."
 (Chirino 1604a: 241).

-Spanish colonial
+Spanish colonial music

 During the 333 years of Spanish colonization, Tagalogs began to use Western musical instruments.
 Local adaptations have led to new instruments like the 14-string bandurria and octavina, both of which are part of the rondalla ensemble.

 There are several types of Tagalog folk songs or awit according to Spanish records, differing on the general theme of the words as well as meter.